CyberTron957/viscord/README.md

 - **All Users**: Browse all active users
 - **Offline Users**: See when friends were last active (up to 7 days)

+## 🚀 Deployment

+For production deployment instructions, including setting up secure WebSockets (`wss://`) with Caddy, please see [DEPLOYMENT.md](DEPLOYMENT.md).

+## 🔒 Security

+This extension communicates with a central server to exchange status information.
+- **Privacy**: You can control who sees your status (Everyone, Followers, Following, Close Friends, or Invisible).
+- **Data**: Only your current status, activity, and project details are sent.
+No code is transmitted.
+- **Encryption**: Use `wss://` in production to ensure all data is encrypted in transit.

 ### 🪟 Multiple Windows Support
 - **Smart Aggregation**: Open multiple VS Code windows with different projects
 - **Activity Priority**: Shows your most active status (Debugging > Coding > Reading > Idle)